Search This Blog

 In the book, her worst crime is murdering Constance in cold blood, largely out of spite.
 Although many adaptations like to depict her love affair with Athos as a romantic tragedy (as well as the impetus for her malice after he turns on her when her history is discovered) the book makes it more of an opportunistic match to advance her fortunes.
 And it can be very disconcerting to learn that she’s ultimately beheaded without trial by our “heroes” in the original text.

 It’s no wonder that adaptations go a little easier on Milady, as it’s difficult to justify her treatment in the novel – Athos discovers a convict brand on her shoulder while they’re out riding one day and promptly hangs her from a tree.
 Dude!
 No trial?
 No opportunity to explain herself?
 No benefit of the doubt?
 To your own wife??
-No wonder she hates him!
+No wonder she hates you!
 Unsurprisingly, modern adaptations try to moderate all this with some tweaks to her backstory: the 2023 films show us the convict brand was administered at the hands of her abusive first husband, while the 2014 series has her claim she killed her brother-in-law in self-defense after he assaulted her.

 Plenty of other films and shows have also alleviated her fate, whether it’s letting her survive the film (2011) or allowing her to take her own way out (1993).
 I’ve no complaints – think of all the male villains, from Dracula to Judas to Loki to Hannibal Lector, who have been humanized across the decades.
 It’s nice that we’re capable of doing the same thing to a villainess.